Eikix/zkuniversity/week4/assignment/README.md

 ### Question 3.1: Why would someone use recursive SNARK’s?
 What issues does it solve?
 Are there any security drawbacks?

+I believe using recursive SNARKs allows for more compression while keeping the same assumption of cryptographic security.
+It solves the issue that SNARKs can be heavy to compute iteratively (say 10x in a row).
+I believe it's not an easy task to compute recursive SNARKs, I read [here](https://www.michaelstraka.com/posts/recursivesnarks/) that it poses many problems, such as: choosing a *pairing-friendly* curve, or doing some advanced circuits computation (so-called subcircuits).

+Note: maybe it's even harder to audit as well.

 ### Question 3.2: What is Kimchi and how does it improve PLONK?

 Kimchi is the technology used by Mina Blockchain to achieve a fized size, 22KB, blockchain.
 More precisely it is used to generate proofs by the recursion layer of Mina, called Pickles.